Starting to Get Rid of Clover

 Clover is a persistent broadleaf weed found in many lawns, and is actually named “White Clover”.
 As a professional lawn care company, we often get calls from frustrated do-it-yourselfers that can’t seem to get rid of clover in their lawns.
-This perennial lawn weed will gain strength each repeated year and eventually can choke out lawn areas that were intended for grass.
+This perennial lawn weed will gain strength each repeated year.
+Eventually, it chokes out lawn areas that were intended for grass.

 In addition the blooming flowers attract many sorts of stinging insects and can become problematic for humans that want to occupy that same place in summer months, particularly if they have severe allergies to stings.
 Clover loves to grow in areas with low fertility, compacted soil, and low soil pH.
 These are not great conditions to grow a lawn.

 When managing clover in a lawn area it’s important to address these issues as well.
 If you are struggling with clover in your lawn this is a proven method to managing it:

-Provide Adequate Fertility:
+Provide Adequate Fertility

-Depending what type of turfgrass you have, you’ll need anywhere from 2-4 lbs. of Nitrogen per 1000 square feet, delivered throughout the year.
-Clover will thrive in low-fertility soil and your lawn will suffer, so be sure that you are giving your lawn a fighting chance.
+Depending what type of turfgrass you have, you’ll need anywhere from 2-4 lbs. of Nitrogen per 1,000 square feet.
+This should be delivered throughout the year, not in one treatment.
+Clover will thrive in low-fertility soil and your lawn will suffer.
+Fertilizing will ensure that you are giving your lawn a fighting chance.
 Fertilizer won’t kill clover, but it will help your lawn to grow more aggressively.

 Clover plants can grow very well in compacted soil, but grass plants will start to thin out and perform poorly there.
 Core aerating your lawn annually and topdressing at times will help to improve soil structure, making it more suited to turfgrasses and less desirable to clover.

 Another broadleaf weed commonly mistaken for clover is Black Medic.
 This summer annual weed will grow longer stems and spread a bit more in the lawn.
 A key difference for this weed will be its presence of yellow flowers verses the white flowers of clover.
 Management strategies will be similar to that of clover but this weed is easier to control than oxalis or clover.If you have White Clover, Oxalis, or Black Medic in your lawn there is help available.
 We would welcome the opportunity to discuss lawn care options on a free consultation with you and get your lawn in tip-top shape.